 For booking and other inquiries email Kyle Bates at email@example.com

-Drowse is the work of Portland, OR artist Kyle Bates with visual and sonic contributions from Maya Stoner.
+Drowse is the work of Portland, OR artist Kyle Bates with visual and sonic contributions from a range of collaborators.

 The simplest questions are often the most difficult to answer.
 In April of 2018, Drowse’s Kyle Bates left his home in Portland, OR for an artist residency in barren northern Iceland.
 Much of Bates’ time there was spent in self-imposed isolation, giving him ample space to ponder the nature of solitude, and what it means to be “closed” or “open” to the world.
 Upon returning home, Bates worked obsessively.
 Maya Stoner, his longtime creative partner, sometimes came to sing, but recordings where mostly done alone.
 The dichotomy of his Icelandic musings materialized in a very real way as he neglected his personal relationships in favor of his art.
 While he was confronting his life-long fear of intimacy, and reconciling himself to a diagnosis of Bipolar 1, Bates found that the means he employed to conquer these obstacles—self reflection through art—carried with them an equal measure of misery.
 Light Mirror, Drowse’s second album for The Flenser, is a subtle exploration of these contradictory attitudes and their consequences that can be heard as an artifact of sonic self-sabotage.